Prepare and File a Fictitious Business Name or Trade Name

 One of the most common reasons to use an assumed name is to protect your legal name.
 A sole proprietorship is a business that is run by a single person.
 Legally, the person and the business are the same.

 Freelancers and independent contractors often work as sole proprietorships.
 Although they use their legal name for business documents, they don’t always want to advertise that name to potential customers.
-A DBA lets a sole proprietorship operate under a great business name without filing a more complicated business license.
+A DBA lets a sole proprietorship operating under a great business name without filing a more complicated business license.

 Another reason to use a fictitious business name is company expansion.
 Imagine that Doe Graphic Design recently partnered with a web developer.
 The company is still registered as John Doe LLC, but he’ll now be offering a complete design and development package.
 John files a new trade name: Doe Web Solutions.